Notion Mail for Airtable Users? What You Actually Need

 Then I talked to a dozen people who tried it, loved it, and bounced off the same wall: their company doesn't track work in Notion.
 Their company tracks work in Airtable.
 Deals sit in an Airtable base.
 Support tickets sit in an Airtable base.
 Listings, candidates, content calendars, inventory.
 All in Airtable, because Airtable has the views, the linked records, the attachment fields, and the mobile app the team uses every day.

-What Notion Mail does well
+What Notion Mail did well (and why it's ending)

 Save emails in seconds